tBuddy00/itsm-killer/kubernetes/kub_secrets/step1_simple_secret/step1_simple_secret.md

 * `kubectl create secret`: creates a new secret object

 * We specify the type as *generic*, which is commonly used for key-value pairs.
-You can explore other types by checking the [secrets documentation](https://kubernetes.io/docs/concepts/configuration/secret/) or using terminal auto-completion.
+You can explore other types by checking the [Kubernetes Documentation | Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) or using terminal auto-completion.

 * We add two key-value pairs: a *username* with the value of *admin* and a *password* with the value of *PWD$from?admin=*.